-There is no school bell to say class is done - we might learn more about this next week (or maybe not, because the teacher can’t remember to go back to the topic!).
-They can embrace a topic that interests them and research more, either online, or at the library or out in the community.
+There is no school bell to say the class is done – we might learn more about this next week (or maybe not, because the teacher can’t remember to go back to the topic!).
+They can embrace a topic that interests them and research more, either online or at the library, or out in the community.

-Self motivation plays to their advantage when they get to college.
-University professors say they will know very quickly the students who have been home schooled.
-They don’t need as much hand holding or coursework explanation as public school kids.
+Self-motivation plays to their advantage when they get to college.
+University professors say they will know very quickly the students who have been home-schooled.
+They don’t need as much hand-holding or coursework explanation as public school kids.
 They accept the workload and get on with it.
-They are is essence more prepared for college as hey are more mature.
-This is all due to self motivation being part of their core all through their home schooled high school years.
+They are in essence more prepared for college as they are more mature.
+This is all due to self-motivation being part of their core all through their home-schooled high school years.